spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 It is likely not necessary to discuss each team member in detail, particularly for larger groups.
 Calibration sessions typically focuses on gaps, outliers and areas that might require additional management attention and/or alignment.

 As a best practice, we should calibrate outliers.
-"Outliers" are typically considered to [Box 1 ("Exceeding Growth" and "Exceeding Performance") and Box 9 ("Developing Growth" and "Developing Performance")](https://about.gitlab.com/handbook/people-group/talent-assessment/).
+"Outliers" are typically considered to [Box 1 ("Exceeding Growth Potential" and "Exceeding Performance") and Box 9 ("Developing Growth Potential" and "Developing Performance")](https://about.gitlab.com/handbook/people-group/talent-assessment/).
 [People Business Partners](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division) and business leaders have discretion to expand this threshold as needed, but live calibration for team members in Box 1 and Box 9 should be the baseline across the board.

 A few additional reasons to consider calibrating beyond Box 1 and Box 9 are:

 - Team members close to promotion
 - Team members who have changed assessments from the previous fiscal year (I.E. "Performing Performance" to "Exceeding Performance")
-- Team members in Box 3 ("Exceeding Growth" and "Performing Performance") to highlight potential development opportunities from peer groups
+- Team members in Box 3 ("Exceeding Growth Potential" and "Performing Performance") to highlight potential development opportunities from peer groups
 - Outliers based on Performance alone (I.E. everyone "Developing Performance" and everyone "Exceeding performance")

 #### Calibration Session Pre-Work